alexpolt/alexpolt.github.io/src/intern.md

   GCC and Clang provide an extension that allows using a user defined raw literal operator template for strings which makes the implementation simple and clean.
 [Ruslan Abdikeev][a] provided an [implementation][gista1].
-There is a proposal [N3599][] to add this to the standard and, no suprise, it also talks about string interning.
+There is a proposal [N3599][] to add this to the standard and, no surprise, it also talks about string interning.

 ###Other Uses